Applying for Graduation

 • Request an official transcript.
 If you are requesting the transcript prior to the degree date, be sure to check the box "HOLD for degree to be posted."

-• Contact the Registrar's Office to request a letter stating that the degree has been awarded.
+• Contact your school office to request a letter stating that the degree has been awarded.

-• Utica College uses DegreeVerify (also known as the National Student Clearinghouse) to verify awarded degrees.
+• Utica University uses DegreeVerify (also known as the National Student Clearinghouse) to verify awarded degrees.
 To do so, the employer simply has to go to DegreeVerify's web site.

 Top of Page